devrosx/PrintManager/README.md

  - Identify images in image and extract (thanks to OpenCV)

 # Installation
-Use Pip3 to install these libraries pytesseract, OpenCv(opencv-python-headless), PyPDF2, Pillow, Numpy, PyQt5, tnefparse
+Use Pip3 to install these libraries: pytesseract, OpenCv(opencv-python-headless), PyPDF2, Pillow, Numpy, PyQt5, tnefparse, cloudconvert
-Use Brew or other installer to install Ghostscript
+Use Brew or other installer to install Ghostscript to fix opencv and pyqt5 confict use: pip uninstall opencv-contrib-python pip install opencv-contrib-python-headless

  # Warning
 Some features are experimental unfinished and buggy